Edmund Manfred

 Edmund Cooper Manfred (5 June 1856 – 20 February 1941) often referred as E.C.
 Manfred was an English born Australian architect who was prominent for his works for designing well known and iconic buildings in Goulburn, New South Wales.

 Early life

 Manfred was born on 5 June 1856 in Kensington, London.
 He was the only child of Mr. Edward Manfred, who was an architect and surveyor.
 By 1870, Manfred and his widowed mother sailed to join their family in Sydney who had already settled in Manly.
 Manfred completed his education and undertook training as an architect.

 Work

-Manfred was a qualified architect who designed most iconic buildings and parks in Goulburn, including the town hall, the Goulburn Hospital, Belmore Park, and the St. John's Orphanage.
+Manfred was a qualified architect who designed most iconic buildings and parks in Goulburn, including the town hall, Goulburn Hospital, Belmore Park, St. John's Orphanage and St. Joseph's Orphanage in Kenmore.
 As well as that, Manfred was a member of the Royal Society of New South Wales and the Royal Historical Society of New South Wales.